 Don't deny yourself the confidence and career advantages that can come with completing an online degree program through a regionally accredited university.
 Generally, it's essential to check out each school's accreditation when researching online degree options.

 Some employers may look for recognizable school names to signify an education.
 It may be a good idea to seek out a school that is widely-known and nationally-ranked by a reputable source, such as U.S. News & World Report.
 A school with a recognizable name can offer many benefits, including:

 Now can be the time to turn your dreams of a successful career into reality.
 Advancing your education can help enhance your job opportunities, and with online learning, you can earn your degree on your time schedule.
-When you seek out a 100% online degree program from a regionally accredited, nationally-ranked university, personal and professional growth can be within reach.
+When you seek out a Certificate in Human Resource Management 100% online from a regionally accredited, nationally-ranked university, personal and professional growth can be within reach.